sobsmb/Voron_v2.4784/README.md

 - Mark standby as **ready**
 - Start a **60 minute standby timer**

-This preserves the printer in a stable state for the next print.
+This preserves the printer in a stable state so the next print can start quickly.

 ---

 # Fast Restart System

-If a new print begins while the printer is in hot standby, the startup sequence will attempt a **fast restart**.
+If a new print begins while the printer is in hot standby the startup routine will attempt a **fast restart**.

-Fast restart is allowed only when all conditions are true:
+Fast restart is allowed only when:

 - Heat hold is enabled
 - Standby is marked ready
-- The material is the **same as the previous print**
+- The material matches the previous print
-- All axes are still **homed**
+- All axes are still homed
-- The **sanity probe passes**
+- The TAP sanity probe passes

-If all conditions are satisfied, the printer skips the heavy startup sequence.
+If these conditions pass, the printer skips the heavy startup sequence.

 ---